The War Against Mosquito Bites and Other Household Pests: Protection, Prevention and Education

 Beyond products, a key element of our disease prevention efforts is educating families about how to avoid insects that may carry diseases– and especially those like malaria and dengue that are transmitted by mosquitoes in some tropical countries.

-Informed by Research: Mosquito Control & Prevention
+Informed by Research: Mosquito Control and Prevention

 Another arm of our disease prevention efforts is field research – investigating what products are recommended for people in different usage situations, and how to encourage and enable their use.
 For example, we are several years into a collaboration with the Bill & Melinda Gates Foundation, sponsoring research to study the effects of spatial repellents in fighting exposure to malaria-infected mosquitoes.